kosukesaigusa/flutter_ninjas_2024/slide/slide.md

 <!--

-In this session, we'll explore ull-Stack Dart for Firebase Server-Side Development.
+In this session, we'll explore Full-Stack Dart for Firebase Server-Side Development.

 And, we will learn